 This is part two of our content audit miniseries.
 You can read the first installment here: Why you should conduct a content audit

-Start with detailed examination of your content
+Start with a detailed examination of your content

-A content audit is the perfect opportunity to look under the hood of your website and examine its marketing prowess.
+A content audit is a perfect opportunity to look under the hood of your website and examine its marketing prowess.
 Performing a content audit can yield many benefits for a business, as long as it’s undertaken correctly.

 To perform a basic content audit, you’ll need four key tools: Screaming Frog SEO Spider, Google Analytics, Google Search Console, and a spreadsheet.

 This isn’t as complicated as it may seem.
 There are plenty of great tools to help you, but Screaming Frog is probably the best one out there.
 We recommend that you give their software a download.
 Simply enter the domain that you’re going to audit and let the program do the rest.

 This is a great time to check in on your content that’s indexed vs non-indexed.
 You can filter this by status code or indexability.
 For the purposes of this content audit, well be looking at 200 code content that’s being indexed.

 Delete the columns so that you’re left with Title, Title Length, Meta Description, Meta Description Length, H1, Word Count, Inlinks, and Outlinks.
 Youll need to manually add a further column for backlinks.
 This additional information can easily be obtained from a variety of tools including SEMRush, SEO Spyglass, or Moz.